nystudio107/instantanalytics/README.md

 * [Improved] The URLs returned by `pageViewTrackingUrl()` and `eventTrackingUrl()` will now work even if there is no filename in the URL
 * [Improved] Added a global config option to strip the query string from PageView URLs
 * [Improved] The `_ia` cookie is now set on `/`
+* [Fixed] Tracking URL params are no longer double url encoded
 * [Improved] Updated README.md

 ### 1.1.1 -- 2016.08.29